 Each of the four yachts in this roundup is one that most of us will only dream of owning.
 But what a dream they are!
 Here are some details to whet your appetite; you'll find full information in our Captain's Reports.

 The Hatteras 100 Raised Pilothouse features an optional arrangement that includes a master stateroom on the main deck, replacing the forward galley and informal dining area of the standard layout; they move amidships.
-This is an attractive plan for the owner who participates in navigating his own yacht, or it can serve as the captain's cabin, since there's quick access from the stateroom to the helm station.
+This is an attractive plan for the owner who participates in navigating his own yacht.
 (There are two crew cabins aft, too.)
-The on-deck master is smaller than the full-beam master stateroom on the lower deck, but large enough to make any pro captain happy.
+The on-deck master is smaller than the full-beam master stateroom on the lower deck, but large enough and with the views to make any owner or lucky guest happy.
 Both arrangements have an on-deck head, a formal dining area and spacious lounge seating.
 The Hatteras 100 has the largest fuel and fresh water tankage of any yacht in her class -- almost twice as much of both fluids.
 Freshwater capacity simply means you don't have to run the water-maker so often, but the Hatteras's 4,660 gallons of fuel means you can cruise long, long distances at displacement speed: Europe is within range from the East Coast.
 We haven't tested this yacht yet, but comparing her with others of similar weight (275,000 lbs.) and power (twin 1900-hp CAT C-32s) that we have tested suggests she'll be an excellent long-range cruiser, with a good turn of speed for shorter passages, too.

 As always, drop us a note at BoatTEST.com if you have a question about any of the yachts in this week's roundup.
 We'll do our best to answer your questions.